djongit/ecommerce-rest-api/README.md

 # E-Commerce REST API using Node/Express and PostgreSQL

 ### Description
-This API is part of fullstack E-Commerce application.
+Developed as an integral component of a full-stack e-commerce application, this project encompasses the implementation of CRUD operations and authentication features.

 ### Features
 Application contain:
  - Products
  - Register
- - User Page
+ - User
  - Cart
  - Orders
 ### Technologies